laravel/docs/queues.md

 Releasing a rate limited job back onto the queue will still increment the job's total number of `attempts`.
 You may wish to tune your `tries` and `maxExceptions` properties on your job class accordingly.
 Or, you may wish to use the [`retryUntil` method](#time-based-attempts) to define the amount of time until the job should no longer be attempted.

-If you don't want the job to be retried, you may use the `dontRelease` method:
+If you do not want a job to be retried when it is rate limited, you may use the `dontRelease` method:

     /**
      * Get the middleware the job should pass through.